Nihlus/Crystite/docs/nitty-gritty.md

 problem took a couple of days to debug. [art0007i][6]'s help was invaluable during this part of the testing.

-In short, once the client was successfully booting up and connecting to Neos's servers, a session could be established and published in Neos's world browser.
+In short, once the client was successfully booting up and connecting to Resonite's servers, a session could be established and published in Resonite's world browser.
 Any user that tried to join the world, however, was instantly booted out with an obscure reference to a `NullReferenceException`.

-Digging into the issue, it turns out that Neos's `WorkerManager` relies on the full type name as generated by the runtime when serializing and deserializing records.
+Digging into the issue, it turns out that Resonite's `WorkerManager` relies on the full type name as generated by the runtime when serializing and deserializing records.
 Since the client and server are now running on different runtimes, many system types are defined in different assemblies and as such their full type